Frost0522/Graphene/README.md

     - `graphene -s path_to_file/file_name` : Most recent compilation of only the scanner's output (Prints the tokens and their types).
     - `graphene -f path_to_file/file_name` : Most recent compilation of only the parser's output (Validates Graphene files).
     - `graphene -p path_to_file/file_name` : Most recent compilation of only the parser's output (Prints mockup of Graphene files).
-    - `graphene -allPrograms` : Runs most recent compilation of source code against all Graphene files in the programs directory (Windows only at the moment).
+    - `graphene -allPrograms` : Runs most recent compilation of source code against all Graphene files in the programs directory.

 Scripts for compiled Graphene source code the day of finishing a various stage of the compiler. *Unstable*.